 Source: "Age-adjusted Hospitalizations from Stroke."
 Broward County, Florida.
-Florida Charts.
+Florida Health Charts.
 Florida Department of Health.
-Web.
-Aug 2019.
+Web 23 Nov 2022.

-24.9% of St. Anthony's patients had strokes at the time of admission during fiscal year 2018.St.
-Anthony's was Re-certified for Stroke Rehabilitation by The Joint Commission in 2017.
+21.0% of St. Anthony's patients had strokes at the time of admission during calendar year 2021.
+St. Anthony's was re-certified for Stroke Rehabilitation by The Joint Commission in 2020.
 Many of the local hospitals who provide referrals to St. Anthony's are stroke certified by The Joint Commission (e.g., Florida Medical Center, Northwest Medical Center, and Broward General Medical Center).